 This doesn’t happen often, but in the past if your Samsung Galaxy froze or was acting funny, a reboot or pulling out the battery would fix it.
 In fact, a reboot solves almost all minor problems users and family members ask me about daily.
 Now that we can’t remove the battery on the Galaxy S7 and S7 Edge, below are the easy steps users need to take in order to reset a frozen Galaxy S7.

-However, we are seeing the occasional problem or complaint on forums or comments about random issues, WiFi not connecting, or even phones freezing at times.
+That said, we are seeing the occasional problem or complaint on forums or comments about random issues, WiFi not connecting, or even phones freezing at times.
 Usually it will reboot on its own if necessary, but not always.

 Reset a Frozen Galaxy S7, S7 Edge